funmagsoft/ecare-infrastructure/infra-identity/README.md

-# Infra Workload Identity
+# Infrastructure Identity

 Workload Identities (UAMI), Federated Identity Credentials (FIC), and RBAC for application services running on AKS in the ecare project.

+> **Note**: This is part of the [ecare-infrastructure monorepo](../../README.md).
+All paths in this documentation are relative to the `infra-identity` directory unless otherwise specified.

 ## Purpose

-This repository contains Terraform code and helper scripts to:
+This component contains Terraform code and helper scripts to:

 - Create Service Principals and GitHub OIDC Federated Identity Credentials (FIC) for service repositories to enable passwordless deployments from GitHub Actions (building container images and deploying to AKS).
 - Create User Assigned Managed Identities (UAMI) per service for AKS pods to access Azure resources.